Advanced-Post-List/advanced-post-list/readme.txt

 * Upgraded core functions.

 == Upgrade Notice ==

+= 0.3.5 =
+Stable Release.
+Changed File Structure which may cause a PHP object error ( Please report PHP errors ).
+If upgrading from 0.2, make sure to back up the plugin data and website.

 = 0.3.4 =
 Stable Release.
 If upgrading from 0.2, make sure to back up the plugin data